Corporate transparency: Taiwan

 Corporate transparency in Taiwan is assessed using Information Disclosure and Transparency Ranking System (IDTRS) launched in 2003 by Securities and Futures Institute.
 Whole process is on voluntary basis with evaluation executed annually in two-stage process where the ranking committee and companies with possibility of expressing their opinions participate.

 Capital markets in Taiwan evolved over the recent decades from ones with insufficient protection of shareholders and stock market instability to markets with plausible transparency practices.
 Establishing IDTRS has increased the level of corporate transparency and information disclosure by Taiwanese companies.
 Their motivation is driven by the likelihood of their transparency ranking being made public and possible consequences of such action.
 Disclosing more information mediates information asymmetry, prevents moral hazard and can lead to higher liquidity and lower cost of capital.
 Ultimately, IDTRS has been successful in stimulating companies to disclose more information, increasing firm value and improving quality of forecasts of firm's performance in stock market.

+United Kingdom

+The United Kingdom government undertook consultation exercises in 2020 concerning proposed improvements to the quality and value of financial information on the UK companies register, the powers of the registrar and a ban on companies having corporate directors.
+It then issued a white paper on Corporate Transparency and Register Reform in February 2022, which sought to reflect the government's responses to these consultations.

+United States

+The Corporate Transparency Act (CTA), part of the National Defense Authorization Act for Fiscal Year 2021, introduced "beneficial ownership information reporting requirements" for companies in the United States.
+The law requires businesses to disclose their beneficial owners to the U.S. Department of Treasury in an effort to curb illegal economic activities.
+On December 3, 2024, Amos Mazzant, Federal Judge for the United States District Court for the Eastern District of Texas, enjoined the Government from enforcing the Corporate Transparency Act and its Implementing Regulations, including the beneficial ownership information reporting requirements.
+The U.S. Court of Appeals for the Fifth Circuit affirmed the nationwide injunction.
+On December 31, 2024, the U.S. Department of Justice appealed to the U.S. Supreme Court, seeking to stay the injunction.
+On January 23, 2025, the Supreme Court ruled that the Government can enforce the CTA while the Fifth Circuit Court reviews the law.
+In March 2025, the U.S. Department of Treasury announced that they would halt any enforcement or penalties on domestic businesses and make further adjustments to focus primarily on foreign reporting companies.